ska-sa/katgpucbf/doc/fgpu.design.rst

 contiguously.
 This can be done by shuffling some bits in the output index (because we assume powers of two everywhere).

-To see how the :math:`k` indexing works, :math:`k = pm + s` and is dealt with in a similar manner as above.
+To see how the :math:`k` indexing works :math:`k = pm + s` and is dealt with in a similar manner as above.
 Parameter :math:`m = 8192` (in this example), and :math:`p` has a range :math:`0` to :math:`n-1`
 (i.e. :math:`p = 0` to :math:`p = 3` as :math:`n = 4` in our example); and :math:`s` takes on the
 range :math:`0` to :math:`m-1` (i.e. :math:`s = 0` to :math:`s = 8191`).